Privacy and cookies policy

 5.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-(b) if we believe that the documents may be relevant to any ongoing or
+(b) If we believe that the documents may be relevant to any ongoing or prospective legal proceedings.

 6.1 We will take appropriate technical and organisational precautions to secure your personal data and to prevent the loss, misuse or alteration of your personal data.